georgebabarus/magento-filesystem-extension/docs/source/details.rst

 On premises deployment with cloud file storage and CDN in cloud
 ---------------------------------------------------------------

-Even if this is not the lucky case this module could be used for this use-case, but some latency problems may occur on admin panel.
+Even if this is not the lucky case this module could be used for this use-case, but some latency problems may occur on the admin panel.

-Store media files using remote cloud services, process images on application server.
+This scenario implies storing media files using remote cloud services and process images on the application server.

 .. image:: _static/on-premises-deployment.png
   :alt: On premises deployment

 .. note::
-    Optimization could be achieved if resize script could be moved in same data-center with media storage service.
+    Optimization could be achieved if the resize script could be moved in the same data-center with media storage service.

 Migration to cloud from on premises infrastructure
 --------------------------------------------------

-In migration stage this module could be used as a way to migrate media files to cloud storage service.
+In the migration stage, this module could be used as a way to migrate media files to cloud storage service, and continue using them from there.

 .. image:: _static/migration-to-cloud.png
   :alt: Migration to cloud

-Already using cloud other services
+Existing deployment in cloud
 ----------------------------------

 .. note::
-    All notes above apply to this case, and the advantage of having the storage system and computing ones in same data-center will assure best performance and const-effective setup.
+    All notes above apply to this case, and the advantage of having the storage system and computing ones in the same data-center will assure best performance and cost-effective setup.

 Features